swetakedia/hashcash_core_commander/README.md

-# StellarCoreCommander
+# HashcashCoreCommander

-A helper gem for scripting a [hashcash-core](https://github.com/stellar/stellar-core).
+A helper gem for scripting a [hashcash-core](https://github.com/hashcash/hcnet-core).
 This gem provides a system of creating isolated test networks into which you can play transactions and record results.

-The motivation for this project comes from the testing needs of [horizon](https://github.com/hashcash/horizon).
-Horizon uses `scc` to record the various testing scenarios that its suite uses.
+The motivation for this project comes from the testing needs of [aurora](https://github.com/hashcash/aurora).
+Aurora uses `scc` to record the various testing scenarios that its suite uses.

 ## Installation